 Lab for AI, Metacracy & Plural Futures

 However, many groups—referred to as protected characteristics in Meta’s terminology—such as Indigenous peoples, racialized communities, neurodivergent individuals, migrants, and others, hold radically different ways of conceiving and perceiving themselves, others, and the world.
+These worldviews are not merely underrepresented; they are structurally excluded.
+As a result, AI systems risk reproducing the very injustices they officially claim to protect marginalized individuals and groups from—only faster and at a much larger scale.

 Such questions are not merely theoretical—they shape the lives of real people.
 In this project, we confront these and similar questions.